 - South Dakota

-Incidentally, Hawaii and Massachusetts have the highest and fifth-highest cost of living, respectively, according to MERIC’s ranking.
+Incidentally, Hawaii and Massachusetts have the highest and fifth-highest cost of living, respectively, according to the MERIC ranking.
 South Dakota, however, ranks in the middle of the pack among U.S. states based on its cost of living.

 The big 6-5 isn’t just the traditional retirement age.
-It’s also the nation’s most common average retirement age by state, shared by about 15 states.
+It’s also the most common average retirement age among U.S. states, shared by 15 of them.

 Those states are:

 - North Dakota

 Sixty-four is the average retirement age in 11 states — including the one that WalletHub rated as the best U.S. state for retirees in 2019.